Spinning Classes

 Have you ever wondered how yarn is made?
 Twist the fibers and you will make yarn.
 Learn the basics of a spinning wheel.
 Different types of wheels will be provided for you in class., but if you have your own, please bring it.
 Learn how to draft the fibers and allow the twisted fibers to slide through your fingers onto the spool.
 You will make yarn right before your eyes.
 It is magic!

-Friday afternoon or Saturday morning - $55.00
+Friday afternoon - $55.00

 BASIC SPINNING “OFF THE TIP” with Deborah Tilson Clark